nevali/Baird/walkthroughs/alternate-on-demand/index.md

 attribute and link relation extensions
 3. See [the device profiles](http://wiki.github.com/nexgenta/Baird/device-profiles)
 for information on anticipated content type support on different devices
+4. See [Atom Link Extensions](http://tools.ietf.org/html/draft-snell-atompub-link-extensions-06) for information on the <code>le:media</code> attribute.